Druggist/minor-uni-projects/README.md

-#DAC Graphs
+#DAG Graphs
-Simple program with implementation and sorting of DAC graphs
+Simple program with implementation and sorting of DAG graphs